yitzchak/nontrivial-gray-streams/README.md

 [Generic Function]

 Allows implementing [CL:FILE-LENGTH][] for Gray streams.
-Indicated by the presences of feature `:gray-streams-file-length`.
+Indicated by the presence of feature `:gray-streams-file-length`.

 ```common-lisp
 (stream-file-length stream) ; → (or integer null)